This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the signs and symptoms of calcific tendinitis?

 Signs and symptoms may be sudden and severe, lasting several weeks.
 Symptoms can also be mild and last several months.

 - Pain in your shoulder that may spread to your neck

 - Stiffness or weakness in your arm or shoulder

 How is calcific tendinitis diagnosed?

-Your caregiver will check how well you can move your shoulder and arm.
+Your healthcare provider will check how well you can move your shoulder and arm.
 He may check the function of your elbow, wrist, and hand.
 He may compare the movement and strength of your painful shoulder against your healthy shoulder.
 You may also need the following tests:

 - An x-ray may show calcium buildup in your shoulder.

 - An ultrasound uses sound waves to show pictures on a monitor.
 An ultrasound may be done to show the cause of your pain.